egel-lang/egel/README.md

     cmake .. -DCMAKE_PREFIX_PATH=/opt/homebrew/opt/icu4c
 ```

+note: for older GCC you sometimes need to uncomment the
+`stdc++fs` rule.

 That should give you an interpreter named `egel`
 and a number of dynamically loadable Egel object files in the
 `build` directory.